 - And then you begin taking the necessary steps, actually doing it.

-- Along the way, you look at what’s working and what isn’t, and you adjust accordingly.
+- Along the way, you look at what’s working and what isn’t and adjust accordingly.